 Income is nothing more than a superficial indication of “success”.
 When it comes to retirement, people’s lifestyles are far better indicators of how prepared they are to settle into a life where income is primarily supplied by investments, and true happiness is not simply derived from cash…or what cash can buy.

 Let me tell you a little story about Jim.
-Jim is what most Americans would consider to be successful.
+Jim is what most Americans would consider being successful.
 He is the Vice President of Financial Services at his town’s local bank and makes a darn good salary.
 Jim works 50-hours a week and often puts in a little work over the weekend.
-Jim is glued to his phone due to his high level responsibilities at the bank.
+Jim is glued to his phone due to his high-level responsibilities at the bank.
 As he should, he tucks away 4% of his salary into the bank’s 401k retirement plan because Jim read that’s the norm.

 Jim has it all.
 He is turning 43 next week and wants to throw a birthday bash to himself by renting out a luxury box at the next professional sporting event.
 The nice guy that he is, Jim will invite many of his coworkers to drink some beer, eat some burgers and enjoy themselves, all on Jim’s dime.